12 Best Waterfalls in Maui That Are Absolutely Stunning

 Pua’a Ka’a Falls on Maui

-These waterfalls are also found along the Hana Highway and they’re open to the public.
+These waterfalls are also found along the Hana Highway and are open to the public.

-There are two waterfalls found at the park, the first one is about 15 to 20 feet tall and is close to the car park.
-The second one is further up and is similar to the first one, the first one is more popular due to being closer.
+Two waterfalls are found at the park; the first is about 15 to 20 feet tall and is close to the car park.
+The second one is further up and is similar to the first one.
+The first one is more popular because they are closer.

-Also, picnicking with the family would be a great idea for this one!
+Also, picnicking with the family would be an excellent idea for this one!
 Check out our full guide to Pua’a Ka’a Falls.

 Try a Road to Hana Waterfalls Tour!